scriptin/effective-input-slides/slides.md

 Examples:

-- Reading a book, than listening to its audiobook version.
+- Reading a book, then listening to its audiobook version.
 - Watching a video with subtitles (not translated).

 ---